AlixBarreaux/alixbarreaux.github.io/readme.md

 alixbarreaux.github.io

-# HOW DO TAKE A LOOK AT THE SOURCE PROJECT?
+# HOW DO I TAKE A LOOK AT THE SOURCE PROJECT?

 1) Download the project.